rishavvajpayee/sqlkv/README.md

 ### Configure the Database

-Create a new SQLite database file named `sqlkv.db` in the root directory of the project.
-Or you can run the server and call the seed endpoint to create the database.
+You can create a new SQLite database file named `sqlkv.db` in the root directory of the project.
+Alternatively, run the server and call the seed endpoint to automatically create the database.

 ### Configure the Server

-When you first run the server, it will create a new SQLite database file named `sqlkv.db` in the root directory of the project
+Upon the first run, the server will create a new SQLite database file named `sqlkv.db` in the root directory.

-You can also configure the server by creating a `.env` file in the root directory of the project.
+For additional configuration, create a `.env` file in the root directory with the following example:
-Example `.env` file:

 ```bash
 SCHEMA_FILE_PATH=./schema.sql